-General Meeting of shareholders held at the Park Business Centre to seek shareholder approval for the acquisition of private company Bombora Natural Energy Pty Ltd and related resolutions.
-Bombora is a gasfocused company with interests onshore in the Sacramento Gas Basin, USA and onshore Perth Basin.
+General Meeting of shareholders held to seek shareholder approval for the acquisition of private company Bombora Natural Energy Pty Ltd and related resolutions.
+Bombora is a gas-focused company with interests onshore in the Sacramento Gas Basin, USA and onshore Perth Basin.
 All resolutions put to the meeting were passed on a poll.